NOTE — I thank the Embassy of Egypt in Brazil and Portugal for sharing the Portuguese version of this post on social networks.

 I can’t believe it!

-Oh, God, did they receive help from aliens?
+Oh, God, did they get help from aliens?

 No other country surprises us to this point!

-To better appreciate all the wonders in Egypt, you need… an Egyptian tour guide, of course.
-No one should visit Egypt without the constant company of a professional guide.
+To better appreciate Egypt’s wonders, you need… an Egyptian tour guide, of course.
+No one should visit Egypt without the constant company of a professional.

-Egyptian tour guides are among the best guides in the world.
-They have a solid archaeological background.
-And they are polite, patient, always willing to show everything with profound pride.
-Even better: Probably, your guide will be your friend — even after the trip.
-It is common for me to see tourists who keep in touch with the guide, especially through social networks or chat services like Telegram and WhatsApp.
+Egyptian tour guides are usually fantastic.
+They are polite, patient, and show solid archaeological knowledge, willing to explain everything with pride.
+Probably, your guide will be your friend — even after the trip.
+I often see tourists who keep in touch with their guide through social networks or chat services like WhatsApp and Telegram.

 I’m glad to know that, Damas!
 Can you recommend me a guide?

-I am one of the founders and directors of Meu Egito, which in Portuguese means “My Egypt.”
-The other two founders and directors are the Egyptian archaeologists and tour guides Ihab Hamdy and Abdelhadi Salah.
-We deal solely with customized travel plans.
-Every single sale happens after we discuss with the client what is best for her or him.
-Sincerely, our work is a tremendous success in Portuguese language (there are several testimonies of clients, including videos).
+I am a co-founder and director of Meu Egito, which in Portuguese means “My Egypt.”
+Other co-founders are the Egyptian archaeologists and tour guides Ihab Hamdy and Abdelhadi Salah.
+We deal solely with customised VIP travel plans.
+Our work is a tremendous success in Portuguese (there are several testimonies of clients, including videos).

-Meu Egito is arriving with services offered also in English, Spanish, German, Chinese.
-The new version of the web site is not ready, but you can send me an email or Telegram message.
+Meu Egito will soon offer English, Spanish, German, and Chinese services.
+The new version of the website is not ready, but you can contact me.

-Consequentially, essential expenses are not a nightmare — as we see in many other countries, like France.
-And tourists feel more comfortable to spend their money in non-essential products.
-And oh, good Egyptian gods, the number of shops and markets to visit is astonishing.
-We find all kind of products: from simple, cheap souvenirs to luxury items.
-I visit the famous markets and shops and always want to buy everything, everything, EVERYTHING.
+Consequentially, essential expenses are not a nightmare — as we see in many other countries like France and Italy.
+Also, tourists feel more comfortable spending their money on non-essential products.
+And, good Egyptian gods, the number of shops and markets to visit is astonishing.
+We find all kinds of products: from simple, cheap souvenirs to luxury items.
+I always want to buy EVERYYYTHIIING.

-But Damas… how about women in Egypt?
-I read and hear some worrying comments.
+Ok, Damas.
+But how about women in Egypt?
+I hear some worrying comments.

 7 – The magic of the Nile River

-Since childhood we have seen references to the enigmatic, majestic Nile River.
-And there it is, ready for us, inviting us for days of adventures and emotions.
+Since childhood, we have seen references to the enigmatic, magnificent Nile River.
+And there it is, ready for the tourists, inviting us for glorious days of adventures and sentiments.

-The felucca (traditional, rustic vessel) ride on the Nile is almost an obligation.
+The felucca (traditional, rustic vessel) ride on the Nile in Aswan is almost an obligation.
 You must enjoy the experience.
-We see stunning landscapes and discover curiosities along the way, such as the Hotel Old Cataract (in Aswan), linked to the writer Agatha Christie.
-The climax, however, is the Nile cruise from Luxor to Aswan (or the opposite).
+We see stunning landscapes and discover curiosities, such as the Hotel Old Cataract, linked to the writer Agatha Christie.
+The climax is the Nile cruise from Luxor to Aswan (or the opposite).
 The best part of tourism in Egypt!

 For most tourists, Egypt is an exotic destination.
-Tourism in a country like this always teaches us a lot.
-Travel is culture.
-It opens our mind and improves the way we see things.
+A country like this can teach us a lot.
+Tourism is culture above all: it opens our minds and improves how we see things.

 Be receptive to what is new for you.
-Observe their religious, behavioral, family traditions, meditate about each one, and keep all that can enrich your mind.
+Observe their religious, behavioural, and family traditions.
+Consider each one, possibly applying them to your own life.

-Contact with camels and crocodiles and visits to Nubian villages are part of the exotic experiences.
+Contact with camels and crocodiles and visits to Nubian villages is part of the exotic experiences.
 Pay attention to all the rest.
-For instance, papyrus (how about visiting a papyrus shop in Cairo?), lotus flower, and hibiscus (used for teas and juices).
-And the date palms are an extra touch of joy (Egyptian dates — the fruit — are my favorite in the world).
+For instance, papyrus (how about visiting a traditional papyrus shop?), lotus flower, and hibiscus (used for teas and juices).
+And the date palms are an extra delight (Egyptian dates — the fruit — are my favourite in the world).

 9 – Contact with the Arabic language

 Arabic is one of the most beautiful and rich languages on the planet.
-How nice it is to hear the Egyptians speak!
+How pleasant it is to hear the Egyptians speaking!

 10 – Safety

-But Damas… maybe Egypt needs a little more caution?
+But Damas… maybe Egypt demands more caution from us?

-You are influenced by the media.
+The media influences you.
 Again, the media.
-It is easy to notice the sensationalism when they talk about Egypt and all the Arab world.
+It is common to notice sensationalism when they talk about Egypt or some other country from the Arab world.

-Egypt is taking a diligent care of tourists.
-In general, better than the most popular countries here in Europe (I live in Europe and make comparisons).
-For instance, while Europe usually sleeps when the topic is terrorism, Egypt acts against threats.
+Egypt is taking care of tourists.
+In general, better than most European countries (I live in Europe and make comparisons).
+For instance, while Europe sometimes sleeps when the topic is terrorism, Egypt energetically acts against threats.

 I authored an article about how I feel comfortable in Egypt.
-It is in Portuguese language but will soon be translated to English.
+It is in Portuguese but will soon be translated into English and published here.